“One Wicker Day”

 After not waking up his final morning, the Raneys had laid Grandpa out on the dining room table.
 He had lain there all day.
 She had helped her mother and brother wash Grandpa.
 Then, Grandma and Dad, with Uncle Robert and Uncle Norm had carried Grandpa out in the same kind of basket.

-The white limousine sliding up to the front walk almost relieves her.
-In a moment of confusion.
+The white limousine sliding up to the front walk almost relieves her in her moment of confusion.

 The driver gets out and opens the rear door.
 Mr. Morrow’s tall white suit unfolds onto her lawn, chest jutting forward a spot of red on his lapel.
 Two white shuttle buses pull up behind the limousine.
 Their bulk hasn’t stopped moving as back doors bang open and white coveralled men pour out.
 The vehicles block the Neufelds’ driveway, keep their engines running, and don’t put on hazard lights.
 Mr. Morrow checks his watch.
 Obviously pleased with himself, his smile increases, catching the sun.
 The glint falters, and Netta feels a giggle escape her.
 He probably sees the crowd on the porch.
 Long legs propel the Service executive director across the lawn.
 The six black apparitions (that’s what they are! they aren’t even breathing!) don’t sway or turn.